• Skip to main content

 Is Land Banking Legal?
 Will it be Banned?

-Land banking is perfectly legal.
+Land banking is, of course, perfectly legal.

-It has been suggested there should be a ‘use it or lose it’ policy where planning permission could be withdrawn or land could be compulsorily purchased from investors and developers if they do not build on it within a certain timeframe.
+It has been suggested there should be a ‘use it or lose it’ policy where planning permission could be withdrawn or land could be compulsorily purchased from investors and developers if they do not build on it within a defined timeframe.

 None of these measures is due to be implemented at the time of writing.
-However, based on proposals in the Planning For The Future White Paper a subsequent Planning Reform Bill could affect land banking in future.
+However, based on proposals in the Planning For The Future White Paper, a subsequent Planning Reform Bill could affect land banking in future.

 Quick Links